sensible-hq/sensible-docs/readme-sync/v0/api/100 - api-tutorial/300 - api-tutorial-webhook.md

 1. Navigate to [https://webhook.site/](https://webhook.site/), and you should be directed to an automatically generated unique page for your testing:

 ![](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/v0/images/api_quickstart_webhook_1.png)
-**Note:** Don't use this website for production purposes.
-Use it only for testing.
-See their [Terms of service](https://webhook.site/terms).
+**Note:** Use this website [only for testing](https://webhook.site/terms).
+In production, you'll need to implement your own destination for the webhook payload.

-2. Copy the unique URL generated for you by webhook.site, and paste it into the following code sample:
+2. Copy the following code sample, and replace YOUR_UNIQUE_URL with your uniquely generated webhook.site URL:

 ```json
 {"document_url":"https://github.com/sensible-hq/sensible-docs/raw/main/readme-sync/assets/v0/pdfs/auto_insurance_anyco_golden.pdf",